SEIR-7-06/installfest/mac-dev-tools.md

 2. Select "About This Mac" from the dropdown menu.
 3. Read the version information from the window that pops up.

-If you are not using Maverick or Yosemite, detailed instructions for upgrading your operating system are available through Apple support: <a href="https://www.apple.com/support/osx/upgrade" target="_blank">How to upgrade to OS X Yosemite</a>.
+If you are not using Maverick (10.9) or Yosemite (10.10), detailed instructions for upgrading your operating system are available through Apple support: <a href="https://www.apple.com/support/osx/upgrade" target="_blank">How to upgrade to OS X Yosemite</a>.

 ### Install Command Line Tools from the Terminal